frankframework/frankframework/FRANKDOC.md

 ![webapp-groups-batch](./picturesForContributors/webapp-groups-batch.jpg)

 The overview of all groups is shown as number 1.
-We have selected group batch (number 2).
+We have selected group `Batch` (number 2).
 How does the Frank!Doc know the order of the groups and the elements they contain?
 First, see the following snippet of [IRecordHandlerManager](./core/src/main/java/nl/nn/adapterframework/batch/IRecordHandlerManager.java)

 ![eclipseIRecordHandlerManager](./picturesForContributors/eclipseIRecordHandlerManager.jpg)